 Kafka wanted to say that a human being is in a constant state of conflict between what he thinks he ought to be and what he is.
 What he ought to be is conditional on his relationship with the society into which he is born.
 What he actually is, is a given.

 Prime Minister Enrico Letta

 The chips may be down but with an uncommon display of good sense by Italian politicians, once again the ferocious Bundesbank Spread has been tamed.
 Italy may be confused politically but socially and culturally it remains quite cohesive.
-Enrico Letta was an excellent choice to lead the grand-coalition government not just because of the air of competence but he also provides a much needed change of image.
-His articulate, serious manner is typical of what many Italians are really like: well-humoured, eloquent and self assured.
+Enrico Letta may be an excellent choice to lead the grand-coalition government not just because of the air of competence but he also seems to provide a much needed change of image.
+His articulate, serious manner is typical of what many Italians are really like, at least as can be perceived: well-humoured, eloquent and self assured.
 The political experiment which comes about as an exercise in compromise, has nonetheless resulted in a cabinet of ministers that balances political exigencies with a great depth of expertise; probably the best cabinet Italy has had in years.
 If it works, as one hopes, democracy might be reborn in a more palatable form replacing the ideologically founded, adversarial model which seems to have become, of late, rather nonsensical.

 [30 4 2013]

 F1-2013: Malaysian Grand Prix